How has CTS affected claimants across England?

 From April 2013, local authorities across England were given the power to devise their own systems of Council Tax Support (CTS) for working-age adults.
 It replaced the national system of the Council Tax Benefit (CTB) which ensured that the poorest households did not have to pay council tax.

-While the average amount of additional council tax paid has only increased by £2 on average between 2015/16 and 2016/17, the graph below shows that 340,000 working-age claimants are in areas where the minimum payment required increased in April 2016 or has been introduced for the first time.
-In these areas, the increase for many claimants will be much more than £2.
+The average amount of additional council tax paid has increased by £16 on average between 2016/17 and 2017/18, and the graph below shows that 320,000 working-age claimants are in areas where the minimum payment required increased in April 2017 or has been introduced for the first time.
+In these areas, the increase for many claimants will be more than £16.

-Among the 340,000 families affected by upward movements in the minimum payment, 70,000 lived in areas where a minimum payment was introduced for the first time in April 2016.
-These claimants will pay on average £171 additional council tax compared to the previous year.
-The remaining 270,000 lived in areas where an existing minimum payment was increased by the council.
+Among the 320,000 families affected by upward movements in the minimum payment, 44,000 lived in areas where a minimum payment was introduced for the first time in April 2017.

 The table shows the number of claimants affected in each region and the average hit in each case, relative to what they would have received if CTB were still in place.
-Regional variation is explained both by changing schemes and by variations in the number of properties in each band and variation in level of council tax across local authorities.
-So while the variation in the average hit cannot be explained by schemes alone, it nevertheless shows that someone receiving jobseekers allowance in some areas would have to pay more council tax than in others.
+Regional variation is explained both by changing schemes, variations in the number of properties in each band, and variation in level of council tax across local authorities.
+So while the variation in the average hit cannot be explained by schemes alone, it nevertheless shows that someone receiving, for example, jobseekers allowance in some areas would have to pay more council tax than in others.
 The table shows:

-- The average hit has increased the most since the first year of CTS in the South East and Outer London.
+- The average hit has increased the most since the first year of CTS in the South East, East Midlands and Outer London.

-- The number of claimants affected has increased in the West Midlands and South East since April 2013 but fallen in every other region.
+- The number of claimants affected has increased in the West Midlands since April 2013 but has fallen in every other region.

 Range of hit

-- The most common financial impact of CTS changes on claimants in 2013/14 (indicated by the tallest bar on the graph) was an additional£50 to £100 per year to pay in council tax than they would have under CTB; in 2016/17 this will be £150 to £200.
+- The most common financial impact of CTS changes on claimants in 2013/14 (indicated by the tallest bar on the graph) was an additional £50 to £100 per year to pay in council tax than they would have under CTB; in 2017/18 this will be £150 to £200.

 - Each year the number of claimants paying smaller amounts in additional council tax has fallen and the number paying larger amounts has risen.